 changes to functionality and additional systems for assistance request and information.

 Installation of the upgrades on the first NGR train is now underway.
-The first upgraded trains will be back in passenger service in South East Queensland in early 2021.
 All 75 NGR trains will be upgraded and back in passenger service by 2024.

 The accessibility upgrades are being delivered at the Downer rail plant at Maryborough.